• Skip to primary navigation

 A filter capacitor is normally used at the output of a bridge so that the notches or the instantaneous voltage blackouts can be compensated through the charge stored inside the capacitor and for generating an well optimized and a smoother DC at the output.

-Making a Bridge Rectifier Circuit
+How to Make a Bridge Rectifier Circuit using 1N4007 Diodes

-Making a bridge rectifier using four diodes is not at all a difficult task.
+Making a bridge rectifier using four 1N4007 diodes is not at all a difficult task.
 Simply by twisting the terminals of the four diodes in a specific pattern, a bridge rectifier can be made within seconds.

 The following steps may be incorporated for making a bridge rectifier:

-• Take four diodes.
+• Take four 1N4007 diodes.

 • Pick two of them and align there banded sides or the cathodes together such that they are held in an arrow like shape.